Fava beans are the broad beans seen in minestrone and not seen in falafel.

 Leave your cauliflower heads to mature fully before harvesting.
 When it is done growing, it will be fully open.
 Cut the plant off at soil level and leave the below-ground portion to feed the soil, worms, and soil microbes.

 Slow and steady is the name of the game when growing cauliflower.
-Cauliflower is not easy to grow.
+Many people say that cauliflower is not easy to grow, but I have not found that to be true..
 These plants need nutrient-rich soil, regular irrigation, and the protection needed to develop into substantial plants before flower production begins.
+I grew my first cauliflower plants in a narrow bed against my house, where I had processed my compost for a couple of years.
+They came up beautifully.